 Warning If you select Ignore, data consistency is not guaranteed and your business may be exposed to potential risks.

 - If the source and destination databases have the same schema, DTS does not synchronize the data records that have the same primary keys as the data records in the destination database.

-- If the source and destination databases have different schemas, initial data synchronization may fail.
-In this case, only specific columns are synchronized or the data synchronization task fails.
+- If the source and destination databases have different schemas, only some columns are synchronized or the data synchronization task fails.

 Select the objects to be synchronized

 Select one or more tables from the Available section and click the icon to move the tables to the Selected section.Note